Cast net: Construction and technique

 Contemporary cast nets have a radius which ranges from 4 to 12 feet (1.2 to 3.6 metres).
 Standard nets for recreational fishing have a four-foot hoop.
 Weights are usually distributed around the edge at about one pound per foot (1.5 kilograms per metre).
 Attached to the net is a handline, one end of which is held in the hand as the net is thrown.
 When the net is full, a retrieval clamp, which works like a wringer on a mop, closes the net around the fish.
-The net is then retrieved by pulling on this handline.
+The caster then retrieves the net by pulling on this handline.
 The net is lifted into a bucket and the clamp is released, dumping the caught fish into the bucket.

 Cast nets work best in water no deeper than their radius.
 Casting is best done in waters free of obstructions.
 Reeds cause tangles and branches can rip nets.
-The net caster may choose to stand with one hand holding the handline, and with the net draped over the other arm so that the weights dangle, or, with most of the net being held in one hand and only a part of the lead line held in the other hand so the weights dangle in a staggered fashion (approximately half of the weights in the throwing hand being held higher than the rest of the weights).
-The line is then thrown out to the water, using both hands, in a circular motion rather as in hammer throwing.
-The net can be cast from a boat, or from the shore, or by wading.
+The net caster may choose to stand with one hand holding the handline, and with the net draped over the other arm so that the weights dangle, or with most of the net being held in one hand and only a part of the lead line held in the other hand so the weights dangle in a staggered fashion (approximately half of the weights in the throwing hand being held higher than the rest).
+The line is then thrown out to the water with both hands, in a circular motion rather as in hammer throwing.
+The net can be cast from a boat, the shore, or shallow water waded into.